cjrace/almostyellow/README.md

 ## Getting Started

 This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app), and uses [App Router](https://nextjs.org/docs/app).
 Package management is handled by [pnpm](https://pnpm.io/).
+There is a supporting Postgres database that can be managed within [Vercel](https://vercel.com/) and is hosted by [Neon](https://neon.tech/).

 Main libraries used so far are:

 Styling and components